 In this healthy salad recipe, tender butter lettuce serves as the base for shrimp, mango, avocado, red onion, hot or sweet peppers and a Thai-inspired sweet chili vinaigrette for a flavorful, nearly no-cook summer dinner.

-This Butter Lettuce Salad recipe with Shrimp, Mango, Avocado and Sweet Chili Vinaigrette is pretty much everything!
-It’s:
+This Shrimp Mango Avocado Butter Lettuce Salad with Sweet Chili Vinaigrette is pretty much everything!
+It's:

 - Super flavorful!

 - Easy with minimal prep work.

 - Practically no-cook and totally no-cook if you use purchased cooked shrimp.

 - Versatile!
 Because it’s butter lettuce, this salad is easily transformed into lettuce wraps.

 How to Make Shrimp Mango Avocado Salad with Sweet Chili Vinaigrette:

 Here’s everything you’ll need to make this Shrimp Mango Avocado Salad recipe, along with how to prep the ingredients.
 See the recipe card below for the exact quantities.